DungMinhDao/Reset1010AI_TheFutureDev/README.md

 #### Inferencing
 - User queries are processed exactly the same as in the case of training document to get their embeddings
 - With a trained model from database, users will get the recommended course base on the context of their queries

+### Future direction
+#### Model improvement
+- We plan to use state-of-the-art model in NLP for text encoder (transformer-based model)
+#### Get more user information
+- We are in lack of users' data and will collect more information from users to improve our model